 Abbreviated Playing Rules

 - Game duration: Two 20-minute halves with a 5-minute half time.
+Local leagues can play to their own times, however, so confirm with the tournament organiser

 - Play starts and restarts at the centre with a “tap”.
 This is performed by moving the ball on the ground with the foot, free from the hands, and then picking it up.
 Penalties are performed using the same procedure.
 On both a re-start and penalty the defending team must retreat at least 10 metres